Solinea/goldstone-server/docs/HACKING.md

 ## Configuring OpenStack Instance

-With the development environment started in another window, execute the following commands to configure the development OpenStack instance to ship logs and events back to Goldstone.
+Execute the following commands to configure the development OpenStack instance to ship logs and events back to Goldstone.
 This only needs to be performed once:

     $ cd ~/devel/goldstone-server
     $ ./bin/start_dev_env.sh